nRF24/CircuitPython_nRF24L01/docs/core_api/basic_api.rst

         CSN (Chip Select Not) pin.
 This is required.
     :param ~digitalio.DigitalInOut ce_pin: The digital output pin that is connected to the nRF24L01's CE (Chip Enable) pin.
 This is required.
-    :param int spi_frequency: Specify which SPI frequency (in Hz) to use on the SPI bus.
+    :param spi_frequency: Specify which SPI frequency (in Hz) to use on the SPI bus.
 This parameter only applies to the instantiated `RF24` object and is made persistent via :py:class:`~adafruit_bus_device.SPIDevice`.